fennel-ai/rexer/go/fennel/test/cmds/aggregate_stats/README.md

 ```

 NOTE: AggId = 0 is not defined.
 We store an entry in MemoryDB for deduplication.
 Those keys are represented as `0` here.

+## Future Work

+1. Automatically capture snapshots everyday with a retention limit of 1 day
+2. Automatically export the latest snapshot to a s3 bucket
+3. Add more aggregations if necessary.
+RDB tool exposes the following information from memory profiles - `database, type, key, size_in_bytes, encoding, num_elements, len_largest_element`

+This should leave us just download the snapshots locally and running the script.